Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2022/README.md

-ttt_faker_minimum_distance       10  // The minimum distance (in metres) the faker must be from another player for their fake weapon use to count ttt_faker_drop_weapons_on_death  3   // The maximum number of weapons the faker should drop when they die ttt_faker_drop_shop_weapons      0   // Whether to drop shop weapons in addition to the weapons the faker used if they used fewer than "ttt_faker_drop_weapons_on_death" ttt_faker_notify_mode            4   // The logic to use when notifying players that a faker is killed.
+ttt_faker_minimum_distance       10  // The minimum distance (in metres) the faker must be from another player for their fake weapon use to count ttt_faker_drop_weapons_on_death  3   // The maximum number of weapons the faker should drop when they die ttt_faker_drop_shop_weapons      0   // Whether to drop shop weapons in addition to the weapons the faker used if they used fewer than "ttt_faker_drop_weapons_on_death" ttt_faker_win_ends_round         0   // Whether the faker winning causes the round to end ttt_faker_notify_mode            4   // The logic to use when notifying players that a faker is killed.
 Killer is notified unless "ttt_faker_notify_killer" is disabled.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
 4 - Notify everyone ttt_faker_notify_killer          1   // Whether to notify a faker's killer ttt_faker_notify_sound           1   // Whether to play a cheering sound when a faker is killed